Blackpool Pleasure Beach: A Nostalgia Ride

 Blackpool Pleasure Beach has history

 Blackpool is an unusual theme park, although that’s not obvious at first sight.
-It has all the trappings of a modern attraction, with a one day pass, sponsorship deals with Aardman Animations and Nickelodeon, junk food and world class coasters.
+It has all the trappings of a modern attraction, with a one day pass, sponsorship deals with Aardman Animations and Nickelodeon, (Blackpool Pleasure Beach Nickelodeon Land is a sizeable part of the Blackpool theme park,) junk food and world class coasters.
 But look closer and it has more to offer.
-I recently had an intensive introduction to theme parks in Florida and while Blackpool doesn’t have the budget of Disney, the hulk of Universal, the colourful bricks of Legoland, or the cute dolphins of Seaworld, it does have one big thing in its favour.
+I had an intensive introduction to theme parks in Florida and while Blackpool doesn’t have the budget of Disney, the hulk of Universal, or the colourful bricks of Legoland, it does have one big thing in its favour.
 History.

 The heritage trail